docker/docs/docker-for-windows/install.md

 cannot be used side-by-side with Docker for Windows.
 However, you can still use `docker-machine` to manage remote VMs.
 <p />
-* Virtualization must be enabled.
+* Virtualization must be enabled in BIOS and CPU SLAT-capable.
 Typically, virtualization is enabled by default.
 This is different from having Hyper-V enabled.
 For more detail see [Virtualization must be enabled](troubleshoot.md#virtualization-must-be-enabled) in Troubleshooting.
 <p />